-Winter is definitely here, and for us humans, there’s no better activity during blizzards than curling up in front of the fire with steaming hot chocolate…or hot buttered rum for grown-ups! 😉
+Winter days are definitely here, and for us humans, there’s no better activity during blizzards than curling up in front of the fire with steaming hot chocolate…or hot buttered rum for grown-ups! 😉

 Spend Time Indoors Working Your Dog’s Brain

-Mental stimulation is fantastic for preventing bored dogs, so dog puzzles are perfect activities for snowy days.
+Mental stimulation is fantastic for preventing bored dogs, so dog puzzle toys are perfect activities for snowy days.
 Start out with one appropriate for your dog’s skill level and interests.

 Eventually you can move up to more complicated puzzles as long as your pup enjoys them and stays interested.
-Roxy is not a huge fan of having to use her brain, but Rico absolutely LOVES them!
-Here are some of his favorites, and you can see even more here in our list of best dog puzzles!
+Roxy is not a huge fan of having to use her brain, but Rico absolutely LOVES them and the mental exercise is great.
+Here’s one of his favorites, and you can see even more here in our list of best dog puzzles!

 Having your dogs work for their food can help drain their energy and keep them calm on stormy afternoons.
-Stuff a KONG with some of their favorite treats and give them something to work at.
+Snuffle mats work well for meals, or you can stuff a KONG with some of their favorite treats and give them something to work at.